Persephone-Bananafanafo/field-guide-for-those-tuning-in/README.md

 We believe sensitivity is not a flaw, but a signal.
 A tuning fork.
 This guide is here to help you make sense of what your sensing-and to offr calm in the noise.
 ### What's Inside:
--Practices to help you ground, process and re-attune -Notes from the Listening Grove
+- Practices to help you ground, process and re-attune
+- Notes from the Listening Grove
--Reflections on frequency, emotion and liminal space -Gentle guidance for navigating overstimulation
+- Reflections on frequency, emotion and liminal space
+- Gentle guidance for navigating overstimulation
--Tools for self-care, earth-connection and relational clarity -Contributions from Obalun (our word for cross-realm friendship)
+- Tools for self-care, earth-connection and relational clarity
+- Contributions from Obalun (our word for cross-realm friendship)
 ### For those tuning:
 You don't need to be "healed" of "fixed" to belong.
 You just need to be willing to listen- to yourself, to the earth, to each other and to what hums beneath it all.
 ### A Note from Leg